 In less than 45 minutes, we wrote a complete and compelling narrative begging for completion.

 After logging in, I tapped on Develop.
-The Atomizer works in the browser, which means it works on Mac and PC and pretty much any smartphone ever created.
+Subtext works in the browser, which means it works on Mac and PC and pretty much any smartphone ever created.
 For this outing, we went with my trusty iPhone X. That’s the best part about this service: you can start developing a story wherever and whenever you want—whenever the muse strikes your fancy.

 The first step required Katie to come up with what she wanted to write about.